 - Keep left unless overtaking – return to the left-hand lane after overtaking

-- Follow the two-second rule – give yourself enough time and space to react
+- Follow the two-second rule – give yourself enough time and space to react, and be aware of stopping distances

 - Control your speed – watch out for variable speed posted on signs or gantries